aleksispi/aleksispi.github.io/_pages/about.md

 ## Media and public communication

+**October 2023 (upcoming):** Keynote presentation for a group of industry leaders within the industry sector in Skåne.
+Preliminary title: _AI: What do we need and not need to know?
+How AI, now and in the future, impacts us individually, in business and society_

 **April 2023:** [Commentary on AI risk (Forskning och framsteg, in Swedish)](https://fof.se/artikel/2023/4/det-som-skrammer-mest-ar-att-ai-lar-sig-social-manipulation/#klarna:0ac96c73-97c6-4c3f-b9e9-92f28ce0d74b)

 **September 2022:** [AI for climate (Naturvetarna podcast, in Swedish)](https://www.naturvetarna.se/om-oss/naturvetarpodden/aleksis-pirinen--kan-ai-losa-klimatkrisen/) -- [Extended conversation (video)](https://youtu.be/p1AT31S37b4)